-Quarterly Conference Calls, Investor Conferences and Investor E-Mail Updates
+Quarterly Conference Calls, Investor Conferences, and Investor E-Mail Updates

 CF Industries Holdings, Inc. conducts quarterly conference calls and updates to discuss the company's performance and prospects.
 The company's executives also regularly appear at major investor conferences in the U.S. and internationally.
-These are accessible via the company's Web site at www.cfindustries.com.
-At the site, investors may also sign up to receive E-mail alerts to news and upcoming events.
+These are generally accessible via the company's Web site at www.cfindustries. com.
+At the site, investors may also sign up to receive e-mail alerts to news, upcoming events, and corporate filings.